robot131/robot131.github.io/publications/number-6.md

 # Method Overview

 The eSCPR method is composed of mask recovery, mask-guided auto-focusing and sample recovery.
 In a LMI systems, a known mask distribution is a constraint.
 So we first retrieve the mask in the mask recovery step.
-Since the samples information is modulated by the mask, the diffraction distance between the mask and the sample becomes hard to calibrate by conventional auto-focusing method.
-In this case, we designed a mask-guided auto-focusing to estimate the sample-to-mask distance.
-Finally, with the retrieved mask, the sample-to-mask distance (\\(Z_1\\)), the mask-to-sensor distance (\\(Z_2\\)) and the masked intensity image (\\(I_O\\)), we could recover the complex wavefield of the sample in the sample recovery step.
+Since the sample's wavefiled is modulated by the mask, the diffraction distance between the mask and the sample becomes hard to calibrate by conventional auto-focusing method.
+In this case, we designed a mask-guided auto-focusing to estimate the sample-to-mask distance \\((Z_1)\\).
+Finally, with the retrieved mask, the sample-to-mask distance \\((Z_1)\\), the mask-to-sensor distance \\((Z_2)\\) and the masked intensity image \\((I_O)\\), we could recover the complex wavefield of the sample in the sample recovery step.
 Details are described in the following sections.
 Detailed derivations are presented in the [Supplemental document](../publications/materials/supp_for_eSCPR.pdf).

 ### Mask Recovery

+The algorithm is derivated with the use of PnP-FISTA solver.
+The process of this step can be summarized as follows:

+1. The initial guess of the modulated sample's wavefiled at the mask plane is set as (\\(C^{k_2})\\).
+2. The amplitude of the output wavefield is replace by the camera-captured one in the alternative projection operation.
+3. A wavefield decoupling operation is conducted to decouple the sample's wavefield from the modulated one, while the recoverd mask \\((M)\\) is seen as the illmination function.
+4. The [guided filter](https://doi.org/10.1007/978-3-642-15549-9_1) is utlized as the denoiser to denoise the real and imaginary part of the wavefield respectively.
+5. The guess of the modulated sample's wavefiled is update after a weighted feedback.

 <div align=center><img src="/publications/imgs/eSCPR_results/eSCPR_algor_1.png" width=450></div>